firebase/genkit/docs/evaluation.md

 `eval:flow` is a convenient way to quickly evaluate the flow, but sometimes you might need more control over evaluation steps.
 This may occur if you are using a different framework and already have some output you would like to evaluate.
-You can perform all the steps that `eval:flow` performs semi-manually.
+You can perform all the steps that `eval:flow` performs semi-automaticaly.

 You can batch run your Genkit flow and add a unique label to the run which then will be used to extract an evaluation dataset (a set of inputs, outputs, and